eclipse-bluechi/bluechi/doc/docs/api/examples.md

     --8<-- "api-examples/rust/setup.md"

-!!!
-Note
+!!! note

     Depending on the setup of BlueChi root privileges might be needed when running the samples.

 ## Getting information